bonitasoft/bonita-doc/md/software-extensibility.md

 In Teamwork, Efficiency, and Performance editions

-Bonita BPM includes a script, BonitaStudioBuilder (also known as the Workspace API), for building a bar file from a process in a repository.
+Bonita includes a script, BonitaStudioBuilder (also known as the Workspace API), for building a bar file from a process in a repository.
 This intended to be used for [automating process builds](automating-process-builds.md) in a continuous integration and testing environment.
 You can use the BonitaStudioBuilder to build a bar file for processes stored in a repository.
 This script will be kept stable in time.